Cactoidal/Time-Crystal/godot/README.md

 https://github.com/Cactoidal/Time-Crystal/assets/115384394/3cfbe895-99c1-4930-8079-199caf97d5ac

-Happy to say that I'm once again able to register Automation upkeeps (thanks Mike), and the matchmaking performUpkeep seems to be working.
+Happy to say that I'm once again able to register Automation upkeeps (thanks Mike), and both upkeeps (matchmaking and ending the game) seem to be working.

+Indeed, also very happy to report that for the first time I was able to run through the whole sequence of registering the player key, requesting a secret hand from Functions, getting the hash on-chain, extracting the cards from it, getting pushed into matchmaking by Automation, playing cards against a mock opponent, declaring victory, and having my game session validated by Automation.

 Above is the extraction of some raw hand values from an oracle-committed hash.
 Next step will be making this all a bit prettier.